ZakSN/m2cpu/doc/m2cpu_ISA.md

 ### JMP
 - Mnemonic and Code:
 	- `JMP` (0x49)
-- Description: sets the PC so that the next instruction executed is the one stored at the address represented by GH.
+- Description: sets the PC so that the next instruction executed is the one stored at the address represented by GH ((J)u(MP) to GH).
 Note that since a machine cycle ends with the PC incrementing it is necessary to decrement the PC after loading it with GH so that the next instruction executed is at address GH.
 - States:
-	- state 1: select GH on the address bus mux. assert `ld` on the PC.
+	- state 1: select 'GH - 1' on the address bus mux. assert `ld` on the PC.
 	- state 2: unassert `ld` on the PC
-	- state 3: assert `decpc` on the PC
 - Number: 1

 ### X Register Stack Pointer Load: